641 Products

 What to Compare

-Compare spray angle, capacity size, material, and connection details.
-Common options in this group include 60° to 170°, 316L stainless steel, polypropylene, PTFE, and PVC, and inlet sizes such as 3/8 in., 1/4 in., 1 in., and 1/2 in. on NPT connections where available.
+Compare spiral spray pattern, capacity, material options such as 316L stainless steel, polypropylene, PTFE, and PVC, and connection details such as 3/8 in., 1/4 in., and 1/2 in. with NPT connections where available.

 Installation & Maintenance